hashicorp/vault-guides/secrets/openldap/README.md

 ZdSuDuHEUeeLlNijYXF527RzYdiF34h2YmgAv0EhNhpLRhCUmmpkGzenTQHyTs1H
 ```

-If you'd prefer to see all the metadata associated with the secret, just omit the `-field=password`.
+If you'd prefer to output all the metadata associated with the secret, just omit the `-field=password`.

 ```plaintext
 # vault read /openldap/static-cred/learner